Breaking the Reclustering Barrier in Centroid-based Deep Clustering: The Reclustering Barrier

 \section{The Reclustering Barrier}

-Before introducing \algname{} in Section~\ref{sec:approach}, we examine why reclustering by itself fails to enhance performance beyond a certain threshold during DC training.
-We assess the effect of reclustering on the embedded space using intra-class distance (intra-CD) to measure variation within ground truth classes and inter-class distance (inter-CD) to assess separation between ground truth classes; this follows the embedding space analysis in~\citep{maect}.
-We quantify the impact of reclustering on the clustering targets by the \emph{cluster label change} (CL Change) between epochs in terms of the normalized mutual information (NMI)~\citep{nmi} as $\left(1 - \operatorname{NMI}(\sassignmatrix_t, \sassignmatrix_{t-1}) \right) \cdot 100$.
+Before introducing \algname{} in Section~\ref{sec:approach}, we examine why reassigning all samples in the embedded space via, e.g., $k$-Means by itself fails to enhance performance beyond a certain threshold during DC training.
+We refer to the aforementioned procedure as \quoteeng{\emph{reclustering}} and assess its effect on the embedded space using intra-class distance (intra-CD) to measure variation within ground truth classes and inter-class distance (inter-CD) to assess separation between ground truth classes; this follows the embedding space analysis in \citep{maect}.
+We quantify the impact of reclustering on the clustering targets by the \emph{cluster label change} (CL Change) between epochs in terms of the normalized mutual information (NMI) \citep{nmi} as $\left(1 - \operatorname{NMI}(\sassignmatrix_t, \sassignmatrix_{t-1}) \right) \cdot 100$.
 A value of 0 means no change between two consecutive clusterings, while a value of 100 indicates complete change.
-Figure \ref{fig:motivation_plot} tracks these three metrics and the clustering accuracy~\citep{acc} with \algname{} application every $T=20$ epochs on the GTSRB dataset \footnote{Section~\ref{subsec:data} describes all datasets used in this work in detail.}.
+Figure \ref{fig:motivation_plot} tracks these three metrics and the clustering accuracy \citep{acc} with \algname{} application every $T=20$ epochs on the GTSRB dataset \footnote{Section~\ref{subsec:data} describes all datasets used in this work in detail.}.

 Although reclustering marginally enhances clustering accuracy (orange line), it does not substantially alter the embedded space: the intra-CD and inter-CD are almost the same at the end of the training, irrespective of whether reclustering is applied.
 Correspondingly, the CL Change is largely unaffected by the reclustering, indicating only marginal differences in the obtained clustering solutions.
 These findings suggest that if we want to further improve performance, we require larger and better-structured changes in the embedded space to systematically impact the clustering.
 In contrast to only reclustering, \algname{} induces such changes and is able to improve the clustering performance (black line in Figure \ref{fig:motivation_plot}).
 Figure~\ref{fig:module} schematically illustrates the changes caused by \algname{} in the embedded space.
 In Section~\ref{sec:approach}, we describe how our approach, \algname{}, effectively introduces such changes.